VenkataBendi/LumiraDXBlogApiTechnicalTest/README.md

 All Scenarios except TC02,TC03 and TC14 will pass.\
 TC02(two examples), TC03 and TC14 fail due to bugs in the api application detailed in the bug report.

-**To re-run the automation test suite with the same test data, it is required to download the swagger application file again and re-launch.
+**To re-run the automation test suite with the same test data, it is required to extract the swagger application file again and re-launch.
 If this is not performed in addition to the above failed scenarios TC28 will also fail.
 Hoever, TC02(first example) and TC28 fail due to invalid test data**